-I have just returned from our weekly meeting of the Infernal Lowerarchy where before my peers I was utterly humiliated to report that that educator 'patient' of yours has registered for the Annapolis Area Christian Schools Summer Institute for Teachers.
+I have just returned from our weekly meeting of the Infernal Lowerarchy\ where before my peers I was utterly humiliated to report that that professor 'patient' of yours has registered for the National Faculty Leadership Conference in Washington, D.C.
 For hell's sake, how could you let that happen?
 He was supposed to go on a cruise holiday that week.
 You are on the verge of letting that man slip through your scaly fingers.
-At that institute, they plan on addressing things we have been working assiduously to establish in Western consciousness for centuries, things like privatization, compartmentalization, and various Endarkenment, excuse me, I mean "Enlightenment," assumptions.
-Even worse, they plan on discussing worldview thinking and teaching!
-They want to show the connections between the central elements of the - uh, ugh - I can barely make myself say it - "biblical" story and their stupid little educational responsibilities.
-They may, hell forbid, discover how the Enemy's word establishes a lucid vision for teaching and learning, not to mention student change and cultural transformation.
+At that conference they intend to discuss how they as professors can be salt and light for - uh, ugh - I can barely make myself say it - "Jesus Christ" in our academic fields and at our universities.
+They have lined up some of the most powerful speakers who successfully oppose our work to assist them in these matters.
+Even worse, they plan on discussing how a Christian worldview can impact the academy.
+They may, hell forbid, discover how the Enemy's word establishes a lucid vision for scholarship and teaching, not to mention student change and cultural transformation.
 This cannot happen!

-As you might imagine, our Father below is not pleased with these developments.
+As you might imagine, our Father below\ is not pleased with these developments.
 He fears that the fragmented version of faith and life that we have successfully imparted to them through multiple avenues, including their own well-deceived seminaries and churches, may be undermined, not only in your patient, but also in others who attend this gathering.
 Consequently, he has told me to take immediate action, else the consequences will be unusually severe for both you and me.

 You know very well that from the time of our cosmic takeover, our fiendish Father has inspired us with a shrewd vision of disintegration.
 The Enemy, who has a slight advantage over us as the Creator of the universe, has stamped His triune nature on the world He has made.
-All things reflect the unity and diversity of His own miserable character, and He wants those loathsome little replicas of Himself to apprehend His creation as a "uni-verse" with its proper distinctions and overarching integrity.
+All things reflect the unity and diversity of His own miserable character, and He wants those loathsome little replicas of Himself\ to apprehend His creation as a "uni-verse" with its proper distinctions and overarching integrity.
 Our goal, however, has been to undermine this coherent vision of reality, pitchfork and tail.
 We have aspired in all things everywhere to put asunder that which the Enemy has joined together, to halve the whole, to fragment and divide, to exacerbate the diversity and destroy the unity.